 In some patients symptoms settle by themselves, although it may take months or sometimes years to do so.
 Treatments reported to help some women with localised vestibulodynia are listed.

-- Local anaesthetic creams may provide temporary relief to allow intercourse or sleep.
+- Cool gel packs, or local anaesthetic cream, gel or ointment containing lignocaine/lidocaine, may provide temporary relief to allow intercourse or sleep.

 - Topical 2% amitriptyline cream is applied to affected area (off label); when assessed after 3 months use, 56% of 150 women reeported improvement in symptoms.

 - Pelvic floor exercises, biofeedback, electrical stimulation and muscle relaxation training is offered by physiotherapists specialising in urological and gynaecological problems.